AlteriaX/WuWa-Configs/RT Configs/README.md

 # RT Configs

-Choose a config and copy paste the commands to Engine.ini under ``[/Script/Engine.RendererSettings]``
+Choose a config and copy paste the commands to Engine.ini

 How to enable ray tracing (options won't show in-game, works for both AMD and NVIDIA)

-Add this command to Engine.ini
+Add this command to Engine.ini (Already included in RT Configs)
 ```
 [/Script/Engine.RendererRTXSettings]
 r.RayTracing.LimitDevice=0